'A disaster times 10' - can Germany escape humiliation?

 Can Germany be spared another humiliation?

-It was looking a whole lot worse for Germany when Alvaro Morata fired Spain ahead in their group match on Sunday, but salvation - and real hope - came in the shape of substitute striker Niclas Fullkrug.
+It was looking a whole lot worse for Germany when Alvaro Morata fired Spain ahead in their group match on Sunday, but salvation came in the shape of substitute striker Niclas Fullkrug.

-The journeyman fired in the equaliser to leave Germany knowing victory against Costa Rica will pile huge pressure on Japan, who face Spain, but any of the four teams in Group E can still progress to the knockout stage.
+The journeyman fired in the equaliser to leave Germany knowing victory against Costa Rica will pile huge pressure on Japan, who face Spain.

+Any of the four teams in Group E can still progress to the knockout stage.

 Klinsmann told BBC Sport: "The goal is huge for Germany.
 I am very confident that Spain will get the job done against Japan and that Germany will get through to the next round.